DiaMedica Therapeutics, Inc.

 View Presentation

-Preeclampsia is the second leading cause of maternal death worldwide1, affecting an estimated 5 - 8% of all pregnancies.
-In the United States alone, approximately 50,000 severe cases are reported each year.
-Globally, preeclampsia and related hypertensive disorders contribute to the deaths of about 76,000 pregnant women and 500,000 babies each year.2 Research indicates that over 90% of these fatalities occur in low- and middle-income nations, underscoring the disproportionate impact of preeclampsia on minority communities.3
+The Unmet Need in Preeclampsia and Fetal Growth Restriction: Preeclampsia is one of the leading causes of maternal mortality worldwide1, affecting an estimated 5-8% of all pregnancies in the United States and approximately 10 million women globally.
+Each year, preeclamspsia and related hypertensive disorders contribute to the deaths of about 76,000 pregnant women and 500,000 infants worldwide.2 Research indicates that over 90% of these fatalities occur in low- and middle-income nations, underscoring the disproportionate impact of preeclampsia on minority communities.3

 Currently, there are no FDA-approved treatment options to slow the disease progression of preeclampsia.
 In the absence of a standardized treatment, care typically involves close monitoring of the mother and, if serious complications develop, early delivery of the baby – regardless of gestational age.
 Medications like angiotensin converting enzyme inhibitors (ACEi) and angiotensin receptor blockers (ARBs) are contraindicated in preeclampsia because they have a small molecular size and can cross the placental barrier and negatively impact fetal development.
 A treatment that safely manages blood pressure and protects against vascular damage would represent a major and potentially life-saving breakthrough.